 Nutritionally, Aloo Gobi is low in fat and is a good source of protein, vitamins C and K, potassium, and magnesium.

 Now this is a dish whose recipe has changed over time.
 Traditionally being low in fat, nowadays it is prepared mostly with ghee.
-Ghee is an ancient type of clarified butter with multiple health benefits and is high in saturated fat (which is vital for many functions and a healthy lipid cycle – we will talk about this in the future).
+Ghee is an ancient type of clarified butter with multiple health benefits and is high in saturated fat (which is vital for many functions and a healthy lipid cycle – it’s not the enemy it’s made out to be).

 Pilau Basmati Rice